 Evermix Spotlight Series : Goos

-One of the best parts about electronic music is how our culture knows no boundaries and borders, it is a truly global community and it allows us to meet amazing people from all corners of the World, and discover artists that we would never have connected with if it wasn't for our music ... and that's what we're aiming to do with our new 'Spotlight Series'.
-We will be shedding light on some of the lesser known artists on Evermix, and sitting down with them to chat about their journey so far, influences, aspirations and load more.
+One of the best things about electronic music is how our culture knows no boundaries and borders.
+It is a truly global community and it allows us to discover and meet amazing people from all corners of the world... and that's exactly what we're aiming to do with our new 'Spotlight Series'.
+We will be shedding light on the artists on Evermix from all corners of the globe who are less well known but amazing DJs, doing interesting and unusual things, or in the early stages of their career - artists we believe need to be brought to your attention.
+Each month we will bring you the highlights from our artist interviews: covering their journey so far, influences, local tips, aspirations and loads more.
 First up on our Spotlight Series, we have a DJ whose mixes have been on repeat in Evermix for a long time; Goos from Bangalore, India.
 Goos is already making a name for himself in his home country and has supported the likes of Eelke Klein, Theo Kottis, and Lane 8 to name just a few, and his refreshing sets, full of deep, emotive music caught our attention earlier this year, so much so, that we had to feature him as our first Spotlight DJ.
 We sat down with him to pick his brains on the Indian electronic music scene, his biggest influences, his plans for the future and tonnes more!
 Check out the full interview and his sets on Evermix below!

-5. We read that you're a bit of an expert on the Mridangam.
+We read that you're a bit of an expert on the Mridangam.
 To be honest we had no idea what that is (it's an ancient Indian percussion instrument, right?).
 Do you like to bring your love of percussion into your DJing, or are they two separate beasts?
-We're embarrassed to say that our knowledge of the Indian music scene isn't the best, and we'd like to educate ourselves by picking your brain and getting your insider tips!
 Mridangam is one of the many percussion instruments that we have in India.
 It’s used as part of a 3 / 4/ 5 piece setup for Carnatic music which is one of the styles of Indian classical music.
 I studied Mridangam a long time ago.
 I’m no expert on it, but yes, the love for percussion stems from there.
 I did study a bit of the drums too.
 I try and bring in as much percussion as I can into my sets but that’s pretty subjective depending on where I play and the sound I present.
 I love the different styles of percussion since its adds an edge to my sets.
 Its’s a good shift from the 4 x 4 patterns that are all around us now.
-6. Many people will still conjure up images of the Bollywood style when they think about Indian music - but we know that electronic music is on a rapid rise to prominence.
+We're embarrassed to say that our knowledge of the Indian music scene isn't the best, and we'd like to educate ourselves by picking your brain and getting your insider tips!
+Many people will still conjure up images of the Bollywood style when they think about Indian music - but we know that electronic music is on a rapid rise to prominence.
 Can you set the scene for us over there - what's the vibe at the moment, how is it developing, what genres are most popular, and where are the big cities and 'action areas' for electronic music right now?
 It’s hard to ignore Bollywood.
 That said, there’s a nice crossover happening where Bollywood music producers are embracing the electronic styles and elements and global electronic music producers are increasingly having Indian elements in their productions.
 There’s no doubt that India is on the rise with regard to dance music.
 Our rate of growth is pretty incredible.
 Musically, it is very diverse right now.
 The audiences are moving beyond the point of first introductions to electronic music and are beginning to dig deeper to explore more complex sounds.
 We have pretty committed audiences to Techno (which is probably the fastest growing right now), DnB, Bass, Progressive and more.
 The big cities - Mumbai, Delhi, Bangalore, Hyderabad, Pune – tend to see the most number of gigs, touring artists, etc. However, there is a huge appetite for this music in smaller cities and towns.
 The last 3-4 years have seen a big uptick in the number of events happening in smaller cities too.
-7. And If you had to pick one thing that makes Indian dance music unique - what would it be?
+And If you had to pick one thing that makes Indian dance music unique - what would it be?
 The energy of the crowd is quite unlike any other place.
 We’re very passionate about our music and artists.
 As an artist, you can feel it from behind the decks.
 We’ve consistently heard this from international artists who visit the country.
 They come here not knowing what to expect but are completely blown away by the end of the tour with the knowledge and passion that Indian fans show.
-8. You give a shout out on your RA Bio to Eric Prydz and Roger Sanchez as two of your early influencers.
+You give a shout out on your RA Bio to Eric Prydz and Roger Sanchez as two of your early influencers.
 Who are the names making waves on the Indian scene that we should put on our radars?
 This one is going to put me in trouble for not naming someone!
 To be honest, the talent in India right now in incredible and it is in all parts of the country so it’s going to be hard to cover it all, but I’ll try: • Nikhil Chinapa in his many roles as DJ, festival director, promoter, and so many more has been pushing this scene forward for a long time now. • Tuhin Mehta is by far one of the best DJ’s I know.
 Tuhin is a Pioneer brand ambassador and the expertise shows when he’s behind the decks. • Ash Roy has been killing it across India and Europe with his sets, production and label – Soupherb records. • Praveen Achary’s music and his label – Juicebox music is gaining popularity within the progressive community.
 He’s one to watch out for. • There is BLOT a.k.a Gaurav Malaker who’s audio visual sets have really connected with the audience.
 Gaurav’s productions are also top notch. • Arjun Vagale - India’s techno flagbearer - has been smashing it with his gigs, productions and record label – Odd Recordings – that he runs with Ramiro Lopez.